eschabell/openshift-bpm-process-designer/README.md

        password: erics

 Note: each restart of the server will re-initialize the git repository that the designer is using, to keep your git repository backend for your designer see the comments in file:

     .openshift/action_hooks/pre_start_jbossas-7

+Note 2: this is a memory intensive app, it will run for a short time on a single gear, but eventually will fill up the limits of the memory.
+If you can, use a MEDIUM gear with creating this app and you will have no problems:

+    rhc app create -t jbossas-7 -g medium designer

 Releases
 ---------